-5.1 Number of AC Eddies
+Number of AC Eddies 5.1

-The persistence, mean area, and number of associated transient AC eddy tracks of each blocking event for both regions in winter and summer are shown in Fig. 7.
-Correlations between these three measures are also shown on each panel, and all are statistically significant (p < 0.05).
-As with the histograms in Fig. 6, MAM and SON blocks behave similarly to DJF blocks in terms of AC eddy number, thus only winter and summer blocks are discussed here, with results from MAM and SON discussed included in Sect.
-A4.
+The persistence, mean area, and number of associated transient AC eddy tracks of each blocking event for both regions in winter and summer are shown in Fig. 6.
+As with the histograms in Fig. 5, MAM and SON blocks behave similarly to DJF blocks in terms of AC eddy number, thus only winter and summer blocks are discussed here, with results from MAM and SON discussed in Sect.
+A2.

-Longer blocks are generally larger, and this relationship is strongest in winter summer in the PAC (Table ??region (correlation of 0.77).
+Longer blocks are generally larger, and this relationship is strongest in winter in the PAC (Table 1).
 Larger blocks would require more forcing from upstream to make them decay, so this result is not surprising.
-Additionally, more persistent blocks generally have more transient AC eddies contributing to them, and this is a combination of a larger number of these eddies either ending in or passing through the block.
-The correlation between block persistence and block area is comparable to the correlation between persistence and number of AC eddy interactions in DJF for both sectors(Table ??).
-The JJA correlations between persistence and number of AC eddies are weaker but still reasonably strong, suggesting that the number of AC eddy interactions with a block is less important in summer(this can also be observed in Fig. 7).
-The relationship between the area of a block and the number of AC eddies it interacts with is comfortably the smallest of the three quantities shownin Table ??, and is insignificant in the ATL region in JJA.
-For correlations shown, as for a given area, there is large variability in the number of AC eddies a block interacts with(Fig. 7).
+Additionally, more persistent blocks generally have more transient AC eddies contributing to them, and this is a combination of a larger number of these eddies

+- either ending in or passing through the block.
+The correlation between block persistence and block area is comparable to the 240 correlation between persistence and number of AC eddy interactions in DJF for both sectors (Table 1).
+The JJA correlations between persistence and number of AC eddies are weaker but still reasonably strong, suggesting that the number of AC eddy interactions with a block is less important in summer (this can also be observed in Fig. 6).
+The relationship between the area of a block and the number of AC eddies it interacts with is comfortably the smallest of the three quantities shown in Table 1, and is insignificant in the ATL region in JJA.
+For a given area, there is large variability in the number of AC eddies a block - 245 interacts with (Fig. 6).

-Despite the general observation where more persistent blocks interact with more AC eddies, there is also substantial variability in the number of AC eddies for a block of given persistence, where between 2 and 6 eddies can be seen to be contributing the most persistent 25% of blocks (Fig. 7).
-The Pacific exhibits more interseasonal variability in terms of the average number of eddies per block than the Atlantic (Tables ?? and ??a-d).
-However despite this large variability, the number of AC eddies a block interacts with increases as its persistence increases at all times of year (Fig. 7e-f).
-The shortest 25% (P < Q1) of winter ATL blocks have an average of 1.68-1.1 AC eddies contributing to them, and but the longest 25% have three and a half (P > Q3) have nearly three times as many eddies (6.18)than the shortest 25%.
-However 2.9).
-The relationship is even stronger in the PAC sector, where the longest 25% of blocks interact with five nearly four times as many AC eddies as the shortest 25% of blocks in this sector (4.2 and 1.1 eddies, respectively).
+Despite the general observation where more persistent blocks interact with more AC eddies, there is also substantial variability in the number of AC eddies for a block of given persistence, where between 2 and 6 eddies can be seen to be contributing the most persistent 25% of blocks (Fig. 6).
+The Pacific exhibits more interseasonal variability in terms of the average number of

+250 eddies per block than the Atlantic (Tables 2 and 3).
+The shortest 25% of winter ATL blocks have an average of 1.68 AC eddies contributing to them, and the longest 25% have three and a half times as many eddies (6.18) than the shortest 25%.
+However in the PAC sector, the longest 25% of blocks interact with five times as many AC eddies as the shortest 25% of blocks in this sector.
 The aforementioned 59-day DJF PAC block event interacted with eight upstream AC eddies.
-In summer in both sectors, the longest 25% of blocks have three times only have up to twice as many AC eddies contributing to blocking than the shortest 25%, though due to the much shorter persistences in summer, suggesting that the relationship between AC eddy number and persistence is weaker.
-While corr(N,P) in JJA is smaller than in DJF for both sectors (0.53 vs 0.63 in ATL, 0.46 vs 0.77 in PAC), JJA blocks are also less persistent.
-Therefore, it is perhaps not surprising that the average number of AC eddies interacting with summer blocks is far smaller than in winter (Fig. 7, Tables ?? and ??).
+In summer, the longest 25% of blocks have three times as many AC eddies contributing to blocking than the shortest 25%, though due to the much shorter persistences in summer, the average number of AC eddies interacting with summer blocks is far smaller than in winter 255 (Fig. 6, Tables 2 and 3).